Uncovering input events using the MSFS2024 model behavior dialog

 But what does it mean?
 How do we use it?
 This is where it takes a bit of practice and understanding RPN.
 Generally speaking you are trying to identify which Kvar is getting used.
 In this case it looks like (K:PARKING_BRAKE_SET) is the magic, and it is either 0 or 1.
 Chances are 0 means off and 1 means on.

-At this point you can jump over to MobiFlight and try the event out using the custom input option.
+At this point you can jump over to MobiFlight and try the event out.
+Create a new input config with an action type of Microsoft Flight Simulator 2020 and check the Show Preset Code box to get a text box for the event code.
 For this example, in On Press, I would try this:

 1 (>K:PARKING_BRAKE_SET)